-This version is bursting with anti-oxidant-rich blueberries and crunchy, protein-packed almonds and is further enhanced by the tropical flavor of coconut.
-It has a novel preparation, and it’s quick and easy to boot.
-To me, this is like eating a healthy, delicious blueberry crisp for breakfast!
+This wholesome breakfast is bursting with antioxidant-rich blueberries and crunchy, protein-packed almonds and is further enhanced by the tropical flavor of coconut.
+It has a novel preparation and is quick and easy, too.

 - 2 cups old-fashioned oats

-- 1/2 cup shredded coconut, divided (I used sweetened; could use unsweetened)
+- 1/2 cup shredded coconut, divided use (I use unsweetened; could use sweetened if preferred)